hashicorp/terraform/website/docs/internals/provider-fqns.html.md

 tfe.example.com/mycorp/random
 ```

-### FQNs and provider local name
+### Provider local name
-It is possible to have multiple providers with the same type in a single terraform configuration.
-To avoid ambiguity, you must declare unique local names for providers.
-These names do not need to be the same across modules; terraform references providers by their FQNs regardless of the local name.
+It is possible to have multiple providers with the same type in a single
+terraform configuration.
+To avoid ambiguity, you must declare unique local names
+for providers.
+These names do not need to be either unique or the same across
+modules; terraform references providers by their FQNs regardless of the local
+name.

 In the following example, two providers with the type `random` are declared in `required_providers`: